 Rather like the rival company now known as Allergan, Valeant Pharmaceuticals is an upstart drug marketer that grew with meteoric speed between 2008 and 2015 through the acquisition of more than 40 brands or businesses in the US, Canada, Europe and the Middle East.
-Among the most notable were eyecare and contact lens manufacturer Bausch & Lomb in 2013 and a string of North American OTC healthcare products from Johnson & Johnson.
-Group revenues for 2015 were $10.4bn.
-Key products include irritable bowel syndrome treatment Xifaxan and a collection of dermatology drugs including Jublia and Onexton.
+Among the most notable were eyecare and contact lens manufacturer Bausch & Lomb in 2013 and several North American OTC healthcare products from Johnson & Johnson (mostly sold in 2017).
 A core strategy in Valeant's growth was to focus primarily on sales and distribution, leaving drug development for the most part to independent companies which could be acquired once their product had finished testing.
 The group's rapacious deal-making culminated in near-disaster in 2015 when its stock price crashed following a failed attempt to acquire Allergan and negative feedback from analysts and regulators regarding "price gouging" on key drugs, aggressive marketing tactics, and grey-area relationships with mail order pharmacies to boost sales.
+Over the course of two years, Valeant's share price plunged from highs of over $250 to under $15.
 That eventually resulted in the ousting of CEO and main architect Michael Pearson.
-Joseph Papa took over as chairman & CEO in 2016 in an attempt to engineer a turnaround, and has sold off a number of non-core assets to raise much-needed cash and pay down debt.
+Joseph Papa took over as chairman & CEO in 2016 in an attempt to engineer a turnaround, and sold off a number of non-core assets to raise much-needed cash and pay down its huge debt mountain, still almost $30bn at the end of 2016.
+Group revenues peaked in 2015 at $10.4bn, falling back to $8.7bn for 2017.
+Bausch & Lomb's opthamology products accounted for more than half of that sum.
+Top-selling non-optho drug was irritable bowel syndrome treatment Xifaxan (sales of $990m in 2017), and the company also has a sizeable collection of high-selling dermatology drugs including Jublia, Onexton and new launch Siliq.
+In 2018, the group announced plans to change its name to Bausch Health to distance itself from its troubled past.
 Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Who are the competitors of Valeant?
 See Pharmaceutical Index for other companies